NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Experiments

 \subsection{Ablations}

 In \cref{tab:ablation}, we show the impact of different additions to our approach.
 A first small improvement results from replacing Longitude-Latitude sampling with Fibonacci sphere sampling.
-Including the random offset and adding auxiliary views results in increased VRAM usage and a decrease in FPS.
-Both additions serve as a robustness measure against small artifacts, making it so more Gaussians are rightfully predicted as visible, as is reflected in the FLIP metric.
-In the case of auxiliary views, it helps against training on popping artifacts, while the random offset helps with projection artefacts.
+Including the random offset and adding auxiliary views increases VRAM usage and decreases FPS.
+Both additions, however, serve as robustness measures against small artifacts, leading to more Gaussians being correctly predicted as visible, as reflected in the FLIP metric.
+In the case of auxiliary views, it helps against training on popping artifacts, while the random offset helps with projection artifacts.
 We argue that these overpredictions are preferred over worse visual results, even if they reduce FPS and increase VRAM usage.
-Applying the FoV correction results in the largest change to all metrics.
-Given that training was done using a camera with a FoV of 60\textdegree, and the layouts in V3DG all use lower FoVs, the perceived distance from camera to Gaussian was consistently under-estimated.
-This leads to the model predicting visibility as if the object were viewed from a greater distance.
+Applying the FoV correction yields the largest change across all metrics.
+Given that training was done using a camera with a FoV of 60\textdegree, and the layouts in V3DG all use lower FoV, the perceived distance from the camera to the Gaussian was consistently under-estimated.
+This leads the model to predict visibility as if the object were viewed from farther away.
 Lastly, we optionally apply radius clipping to accelerate the rendering of distant distances.
 In gsplat, radius clipping works by using the largest radius of the axis-aligned bounding box to decide whether a Gaussian should be pruned.
-We instead opt to use the determinant of the 2D covariance matrix, which relates to the 2D area at one $\sigma$.
+We instead use the determinant of the 2D covariance matrix, which corresponds to the 2D area at $1\sigma$.
 Including radius clipping increases the FLIP error, but allows for faster rendering at far distances.